digice/iOS-UIKit/classes/checkbox/README.md

 1. Import the Checkbox.swift class file into your project

-2. The following runtime attributes can be edited in Interface Builder:
+2. The following runtime attributes can be edited in Interface Builder (or set in code):

 - checked (true or false)
 - stroke (the line weight in points)